-MATH 06-07 Basic Algebra I-II
+MATH 06-07 Basic Algebra I-II (1-5 cr.)

 A developmental course in review of algebra, designed to develop the mathematical proficiency necessary for selected curriculum entrance.
 Students may re-register for this course in subsequent quarters as necessary until the course objectives are completed.
 Variable hrs.